-The lot area per dwelling unit conforms to the SZO.
+The lot area per dwelling unit is just over the maximum allowed in the RA district.
 The RA lot area per dwelling unit allows for 2.8 units.
-The two-family and a portion of 4 units will be on this land.
+The two-family and a portion of 4 units will be on this land for a total of approximately 3.3 units.
 The lot area per dwelling unit for the RC land allows for 16.6 units.
 A density bonus under SZO §13.5 allows for every additional affordable unit provided beyond the 12.5% required, two additional market rate units may be authorized.
 The additional affordable units provided shall continue to be offered at the rate of not less than 50% affordable to lower income range households and the remainder affordable to moderate income range households, as stipulated in Section 13.3.4.
 Any bonus may be awarded only by the SPGA, and shall not exceed 20% of the number of units normally permissible under the lot area per dwelling unit.
 Three additional units can be provided, one of which will be affordable.
 The total number of units allow on the site is 22.
 Three will be affordable and there will be a fractional payout for less than half of a unit.